Funding opportunity

 Why are we focusing on dementia?

 Dementia is a major growing challenge in the UK and globally, and as the population ages and people live longer it has and will become an even greater issue to tackle.
 There are currently around 900,000 people in the UK living with dementia with the number expected to rise to 1.6 million by 2040.
-Dementia is a major priority for the UK and Government, in January 2023, the Department of Health and Social Care (DHSC) announced that it will be publishing a Major Conditions Strategy covering six conditions including dementia.
+Dementia is a major priority for the UK and government, in January 2023, the Department of Health and Social Care (DHSC) announced that it will be publishing a Major Conditions Strategy covering six conditions including dementia.
 On the 14 August 2023, DHSC published an initial report ‘Major Conditions Strategy: Case for change and our strategic framework’ which sets out a plan for developing the final strategy.

 Engineering and physical sciences research can play a major role in tackling dementia, and we have recently launched a new health technologies strategy where we aim to support engineering and physical sciences to enable people to live healthier lives.

 This funding opportunity builds on previous joint funded work by EPSRC and NIHR.
 In 2022, we funded 14 multidisciplinary projects to develop technologies to help people to transform their care and health to be more independent at home.
-Building on our collaboration in this area, in June 2023 the NIHR and the EPSRC held a workshop to identify opportunities for engineering and physical sciences research in dementia, across a range of themes and identifying where progress has already been made.
+Building on our collaboration in this area, in June 2023 the NIHR and EPSRC held a workshop to identify opportunities for engineering and physical sciences research in dementia, across a range of themes and identifying where progress has already been made.
 A major theme which was identified through the workshop was around the need to support people living with dementia to remain independent in the home (including residential care) for longer.
 A large proportion of people with dementia are living at home and an Alzheimer’s Society survey revealed 85% of people said they would want to stay at home for as long as possible if diagnosed with dementia so developing tools and technologies to support independence in the home environment is vital.

 Therefore, we are looking to support ‘NetworkPlus’ grants to allow development of research and communities focused on developing tools and technologies to enable people to live independently with dementia.